Amazon Free Usage Tier: Installing Tomcat 7 on an EC2 Linux instance

 The instance that you choose depends on your requirements and budget.
 As we are using the free usage tier I suggest that you select the Quick Launch Wizard option and the Amazon Linux AMI 2013.03.01 64 bit instance.

-During the set up process an PEM file will be created, This is used by Putty yo access your instance.
+During the setup process, a PEM file will be created, This is used by Putty yo access your instance.
 See below for further details.

 Download and install Putty

-Once these two application are installed you can must convert the PEM file to a PPK file.
+Once these two applications are installed you must convert the PEM file to a PPK file.
 Open up PuttyGen and load the PEM file then save it with a PPK extension.

 Configure security groups

 Security groups give access permission to traffic on specified ports.
 The SSH protocol uses port 22 and HTTP protocol uses ports 80 and 8080 so we must allow access to traffic on these ports.